juancarloskatigbak8/Stock-Price-Prediction/README.md

 this will open http://localhost:8501/ in your browser

+## Explanation of Each Part

+Part 1: Data Storage and Retrieval
+In this section, the goal was to evaluate the efficiency of CSV versus Parquet file formats when handling time-series stock price data.
+The dataset provided was stored in a CSV format, and I investigated whether converting it to Parquet with compression would provide performance benefits, particularly in file size reduction and faster read times.
+Unlike CSV, Parquet is a columnar storage format, meaning it is optimized for reading only the necessary columns, making it faster and more efficient for analytical workloads.
+Snappy compression significantly reduces file size while maintaining fast decompression speed.

+Here are the takeaways:
+1. Parquet is significantly more efficient than CSV for larger datasets, especially at 10x and 100x scales.
+2. Read time improved by up to ~19.4x at 100x scale with Parquet.
+3. Parquet reduces file size by ~3x with Snappy compression.
+4. However, CSV is still more universally compatible, as Parquet requires specific libraries.

+If data size is small (~1x scale) and compatibility across different tools is essential, CSV is fine.
+However, as data scales to 10x or 100x, Parquet is the superior choice due to smaller file size, much faster read times, and better compression efficiency.

 ## Author

 * **Juan Carlos Katigbak** - *Initial work to Final work* - (https://github.com/juancarloskatigbak8)